LTD / ERISA Disability Lawyers Orange, Riverside & San Bernardino Counties

 Factors That Help Establish Credibility

-When evaluating a claimant's credibility, the Social Security Administration (SSA) lists seven factors that adjudicators should consider in making a credibility finding.
+When evaluating a claimant's credibility, the Social Security Administration (SSA) as reference lists seven factors that adjudicators should consider in making a credibility finding.
 Treating doctors, for that reason, should take care to document these seven factors in a claimant's medical records, because adjudicators will be looking for them.

 1) Activities of Daily Living (ADLs) and how the complained of symptoms (e.g., pain) affect a claimant's ability to perform them.